Tiago Bettencourt: Solo career

 After Toranja, Bettencourt left Portugal for Canada to record his first solo album at the Hotel2Tango studios in Montreal, the studio that produced the successful album Funeral by Arcade Fire.
 The producer was Howard Bilerman.
 Here, he worked with his backing band, Mantha, composed of Pedro Gonçalves and João Lencastre.
 The result of the recording sessions was released as O Jardim ("The Garden" in Portuguese) in 2007.
 The song "Canção Simples" (Simple Song) was a major hit.
 Their second album, Em Fuga, was released in 2010, followed by Tiago Na Toca & Os Poetas in 2011 and Acústico in 2012.
 The latter album contained "unplugged" versions of earlier songs, performed with guests including Concerto Moderno, Lura, and Jorge Palma.

 In 2014 his album Do Principio was released, consisting of 12 songs including "Aquilo Que Eu Não Fiz", a song with a strong political message although Tiago said in an interview that it was based only on a childhood experience.

 In 2020 he released Rumo ao Eclipse.
 He states that it talks about choices, struggles, hurt and indignation, detachment, relief, acceptance, home, and freedom.
 "Trégua", "Dança", "Viagem" and "Não Queiras Mais de Mim" were the singles that showcased the album.

+In May 2026, he participated in a benefit concert to raise funds for the central region of Portugal, which was devastated in January 2026 by Storm Kristin.